vdice/spin-docs/content/v1/contributing-docs.md

 Once your changes have been checked, go ahead and add your changes by moving to a top-level directory, under which your changes exist i.e. `cd ~/spin-docs`.

-Add your changes by running the following command, from the root of the developer repository:
+Add your changes by running the following command, from the root of the spin-docs repository:

 <!-- @selectiveCpy -->